How to Take Better Notes and Study More Effectively With Cornell Note Taking System

 What are Cornell Notes?

-Cornell Notes are an uncomplicated, structured way of taking notes on any subject.
+The Cornell Notes (also Cornell method, Cornell note-taking system, or Cornell way) are an uncomplicated, structured way of taking notes on any subject.
 We’ll go into more detail below but all you’ll need to get started is a decent sized pad of paper (A4 is preferable, and can be lined, grid-lined or blank), a pen (obviously), and three lines across & down the page.

 With Cornell Notes you can organise your notes on-the-go through class, rather than mindlessly scribbling all the information thrown in your direction as quickly as possible.
 The beauty of Cornell Notes lies in the layout, and by employing this technique you will find yourself making more sense of the class material as the lesson progresses, and a better understanding of the content when it’s time for review.